kay-who-codes/Random-Numbers/README.md

 Use it **[HERE](https://kay-who-codes.github.io/random-numbers/)**

-Share with your friends and/or click the star button!
+If you like it, please share it with your friends and/or click the star button!